When you bite into a piece of steak, you expect it to be soft and tender. You’ve imagined those meaty juices and that glorious flavor.

 Was the Steak Allowed to Rest?

-Even though it’s really tempting just to dig into a freshly cooked steak, the meat will be far more tender if you let it rest for at least five to ten minutes before eating.
+Even though it’s tempting just to dig into a freshly cooked steak, the meat will be far more tender if you let it rest for at least 5-10 minutes before eating.

 If you slice into your steak immediately, you’ll lose a lot of the juices to the plate or cutting board, and your meat will be dry and tough.